RENTAL ASSISTANCE

 • Documents

-A lease is signed between the property owner and the tenant and a housing assistance contract is signed between the property owner and the Housing Authority which also provides a rental assistance addendum to the property owner.
-All agreements are subject to funding as voted on at Annual Town Meetings.
+A lease is signed between the property owner and the tenant, and a Rental Assistance contract and addendum is signed between the property owner and the Housing Authority.
+Continuation of any agreements beyond the initial lease & Rental Assistance period are subject to funding as voted on at Annual Town Meetings.

 • Program Representatives

-The Housing Authority prepares the rental assistance contract documents and remains the Landlord’s and Tenant’s contact regarding subsidy for as long as the tenancy is in effect.
-Annual administrative fees of $500.00 per new subsidy and $250.00 per existing subsidy assist with the costs of document preparation, apartment inspection, tenant certification and program administration.
+The Housing Authority prepares the rental assistance contract documents and remains the Landlord’s and Tenant’s contact regarding subsidy for as long as Rental Assistance is in effect for the tenancy.
+Community Preservation funding includes the annual administrative fees of $500.00 per new subsidy and $250.00 per existing subsidy that assist with the costs of document preparation, apartment inspection, tenant certification and program administration.